chef/chef-web-docs/content/style/test.md

 1. This is a new list.
 With Hugo, you need to use a HTML comment to separate two consecutive lists. **The HTML comment needs to be at the left margin.**

+   The HTML comment `<!-- separate lists -->` is between this list item and the previous one.

-2. Numbered lists can have paragraphs or block elements within them.
+1. Numbered lists can have paragraphs or block elements within them.

    Indent the content to be the same as the first line of the bullet point. **This paragraph and the code block line up with the `N` in